How Long Does Preserved Moss Last? And How To Keep It Fresh!

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)

-You can see two different ways to use on these diy topiaries and these boxwood topiaries.
+Moss is an inexpensive way to create fascinating home decor and is easy to work with.
+See some of my favorite projects under related articles.
+You can see two different ways to use these DIY topiaries and these boxwood topiaries.

 Indoors, the natural green color of the moss will look great for years.